tuerkerme/Analysis-of-Major-Hacking-Incidences/README.md

  ```
 ## Findings

-The analysis results are summarized as follows:
+The outcomes of the analysis are succinctly outlined below:

+Impact on Sectors:
+The analysis discerns a pronounced impact on companies operating within the web, health, and financial sectors, signifying a heightened vulnerability to cyber attacks within these industries.

+Temporal Trends:
-The analysis indicates that companies in the web, health, and financial sectors are most affected by cyber attacks.
-The number of attacks increased in 2011, 2019, and 2020, with a sharp decline in 2021 and 2022.
-The most common types of attacks are attributed to poor security measures, incidents involving lost or stolen media, and unintentionally published credentials.
+The observed temporal trends reveal an escalation in the frequency of cyber attacks during the years 2011, 2019, and 2020, followed by a notable decline in incidents during 2021 and 2022.

-Product Category A is the best-performing category in terms of sales and revenue.
-Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.
+Common Attack Types:
+Predominant attack types identified encompass deficiencies in security measures, incidents involving lost or stolen media, and instances of unintentionally published credentials.

+These findings, while insightful, warrant consideration within the broader context of cybersecurity dynamics.
+It is essential to approach the interpretation of these results judiciously, recognizing potential nuances and contextual factors that may influence the overall landscape of cyber threats.

 ## Recommendations